simo-pagliu/Magistrale/CFD for Nuclear Engineering/Project - Two Phase/Log-2-Phase.md

 - Antal et al. - 1991
 - Tomiyama et al. - 1995
 - Hosokawa et al. - 2002
+Antal was the first model, modeled with spherical bubbles in stationary water and laminar condition, independent from the pipe geometry.
+Tomiyama expanded Antal to consider the flow field (non still water) and the pipe geometry.
+Hosokawa modifies the Tomiyama to consider a very large lift force that can occur in some flows.

 Virtual Mass: None, not relevant since we get to stable regimes at steady state

 Turbolent Dispersion:
 - Burns et al. - 2004
 - Lopez de Berodano - 2004
+Burn is a more general "universale" model, the Lopez model can be derived from the Burns one.
+Burns was also tested for bubbly flow in vertical pipe and showed better predictions in all cases.
+The Lopez model was developed for Medium-Sized bubbles in the elipsoidal particle regime.
+We might want to specify the new coeffieent for the Lopez model as found in the paper by Burns et al.

 #### Side-track: Alla ricerca della convergenza
 To understand why it is not converging we made animations of volume fracion and air velocity to try and understand what is the simulation doing.